The History Of Parcevall Hall

-A deeply religious but very shy man, Sir William never married and, on his death in 1960, bequeathed Parcevall Hall to the Guardians of the Shrine of Our Lady of Walsingham.
-The Guardians now manage the estate and gardens and the Hall itself is leased to and run by the Church of England Diocese of Leeds.
+He was a deeply religious and shy man.
+He never married, and when he died in 1960 he bequeathed Parcevall Hall to the Guardians of the Shrine of Our Lady of Walsingham, where he was a significant benefactor.
+The Guardians now manage the estate and gardens, and the Hall itself is leased and run by the Church of England Diocese of Leeds.